Ola Electric to launch new electric scooter in India in 2021: Acquires Amsterdam-based Etergo

-Ola Electric Mobility today announced that it has acquired Amsterdam-based Etergo BV electric scooter maker and that it will launch a new electric scooter for Indian and global markets this year.
+Ola Electric Mobility today announced that it has acquired Amsterdam-based Etergo BV electric scooter maker and that it will foray into electric scooter market nationally and globally.
 Founded in 2014, Etergo BV is an electric scooter OEM that developed the AppScooter first unveiled in 2018.
 The AppScooter uses swappable battery tech and boasts a range of up to 240 km.
 With an aim to roll out sustainable mobility solutions for Indian and global markets, Ola Electric is preparing to launch an electric two-wheeler in India in 2021.

 The future of mobility is electric, and the post-COVID world presents an opportunity to accelerate the adoption of electric mobility globally.
 Every year, almost twice the number of two-wheelers are sold across the world compared to cars, Bhavish Aggarwal, Founder & Chairman, Ola Electric said.